pgtipping/the-synth-rag/memory-bank/activeContext.md

-# Active Context - Updated on March 10, 2025 21:15 EST
+# Active Context - Updated on March 10, 2025 22:30 EST

 ## Current Work Focus

 The project is entering an enhancement phase focused on implementing value-adding features and fixing critical issues.
-We have completed the Example Prompts System implementation and fixed the documents page issue.
+We have completed the Example Prompts System implementation, fixed the documents page issue, and created a detailed implementation plan for the Progress Indicators feature.
+We've also enhanced the UI with improved navigation.

+### Recent Enhancements

+#### Progress Indicators Implementation Plan

+- ✅ Created a detailed implementation plan document for the Progress Indicators feature
+- ✅ Defined database schema, API endpoints, and UI components
+- ✅ Outlined integration points with existing features
+- ✅ Established testing strategy and implementation timeline
+- ✅ Identified risks and mitigation strategies

+#### UI Navigation Improvements

+- ✅ Added breadcrumb navigation to all pages for easier navigation
+- ✅ Created a general chat page for selecting any use case
+- ✅ Enhanced the prompts page with "Try in Chat" button functionality
+- ✅ Improved header navigation with link to the Prompts page

 ### Recent Fixes